sysflow-telemetry/sf-processor/docs/CONFIG.md

 - _concurrency_ (optional); The number of concurrent threads for record processing. (default: 5).
 - _actiondir_ (optional): The path of the directory containing the shared object files for user-defined action plugins.
 See the section on [User-defined Actions](POLICIES.md#user-defined-actions) for more information.

 > **NOTE:** Prior to release 0.4.0, the _mode_ attribute accepted different values with different semantics.
-You can preserve preserve the behavior of older releases:
+To preserve the behavior of older releases:
 > - For old `alert` behavior, use `enrich` mode.
 > - For old `filter` behavior, use `enrich` mode and a policy file with filter rules only.
 > - For old `bypass` behavior, use `enrich` and drop the _policies_ key from the configuration.